jcredland/fos/README.md

 You will need a cross-compiler and the other GNU binutils kit.
 Use the i686-elf configuration.
 There are instructions here: http://wiki.osdev.org/GCC_Cross-Compiler

+Also:
+    -   QEMU for testing
+    -   NASM for assembly

 It runs on QEMU for testing.
 The *execute* script in the root folder has a -d option that will allow you to attach a debugger.

 The .gdbinit script in the root folder contains a series of commands that will set gdb up properly.
 My suggestion is: